 Rocket.Chat Air-Gapped Deployment with Docker

-An air-gapped system is one that is physically isolated from external networks, such as the public internet, to ensure maximum security.
-This setup is commonly used by organizations with heightened security needs, like government agencies, defense sectors, and critical infrastructure operators.
+An air-gapped system is a computing environment physically isolated from external networks, including the public internet.
+This setup is commonly used by organizations with heightened security needs, such as government agencies, defense sectors, and operators of critical infrastructure.

 Rocket.Chat supports deployment in air-gapped environments but requires a premium (Starter, Pro, or Enterprise) license due to the following reasons:

-1. Commercial Code Inclusion: Rocket.Chat’s codebase includes both open-source and commercial components.
-A premium license ensures access to advanced features and allows organizations to audit the code for compliance.
+1. Commercial code inclusion: Rocket.Chat’s codebase includes both open-source and commercial components.
+A premium license grants access to the full codebase with advanced features and allows organizations to audit the code for compliance.

-3. Compliance and Feature Unlock: A premium license unlocks enterprise-grade features, including advanced security tools, scalability options, and premium support.
+3. Access to premium features: A Premium license is required to unlock all premium-grade features, including advanced security tools, scalability options, advanced customizations, and dedicated premium support channels.

 For organizations using Community workspaces, there are two options:

-• Purchase a Premium License: Unlocks advanced features and ensures compliance in air-gapped environments.
+1. Purchase a premium license: Upgrade to the premium plan to ensure compliance and unlock advanced features in your workspace.
 To upgrade to the free Starter plan, refer to Upgrade to Starter from Community workspace.

-2. Deploy Rocket.Chat with a private Docker registry
+2. Deploy with a private registry within the air-gapped network.

 Option 1: Copy Rocket.Chat Docker images from a server with internet access

-Given that an air-gapped environment has no internet access, simply download the required Docker images on a server with internet access and transfer them to the air-gapped server.
+Given that an air-gapped environment has no internet access, this approach involves downloading all required Docker images and configuration files on a server with internet access, then manually transferring them to the air-gapped server for deployment.

 Prerequisites